 For all interested in the history and ancestry of the Clan Maclean.
 Available now through the Duart on-line bookstore.

-This is the 2nd edition of the Clan Maclean spanning 970 years from Old Dubhghall of Scone.
+This is the 3rd edition of the Clan Maclean, published in November 2021 and spanning 970 years from Old Dubhghall of Scone.
 Completely reformatted for easier reference.
 This edition extends the family from 27 to 30 generations of Old Dubhghall’s descendants, including the Clan Maclean of Duart and the Clan MacLaine of Lochbuie, and their cadet houses.

 This is the first work to try and reconcile all of the sources for Maclean genealogy, and to include, besides the lines of the Chiefs, collateral branches as they spread throughout the world.

 Included are some histories of the origins of the Clan as scholars in the ancient Kingdom of Dalriada, and long before they dominated the Isle of Mull they were the Lords of Knapdale.
 Unexpectedly, the disaster that was the Black Plague actually was a benefit to the growth of the power and prestige of the Clan.
 This work contains brief histories of pivotal Clan events.
 For example, the Clan fought at Inverkeithing and was decimated to the point that they could not protect their homeland of Mull.
 The Clan fought on the losing side for Bonnie Prince Charlie.
 The result of these two events was the Maclean Diaspora that sent Clan members throughout the world.